concordalabs/remota/README.md

 ## API

 The following methods are used in the most simple set-ups and will already be integrated with the default UI.
-Check our TypeScript documentation for more details if you want to create a custom UI.
+Check our [TypeScript documentation](https://concordalabs.github.io/remota) in case you need to have access to other APIs (useful for custom UIs).

 ### .onControlChangePrompt(({ user }) => { ... })